NATO defense ministers to discuss weapons for Ukraine

 She said Ukraine uses 5,000 to 6,000 artillery rounds a day, while Russia uses 10 times more.

+The NATO meeting opens with a working dinner Wednesday evening at which ministers will speak with their counterparts from Ukraine, as well as Georgia, Sweden, Finland, and the European Union.

+“This will be an opportunity for Defense Minister (Oleksii) Reznikov to update us on what Ukraine urgently needs.
+And for NATO allies to make new announcements of support to Ukraine,” Stoltenberg said.

-The defense ministers meeting this week also plan to discuss moves to beef up forces along NATO’s eastern flank, which have gathered pace since Russia invaded Ukraine.
+The defense ministers meeting this week also plan to discuss moves to beef up forces along NATO’s eastern flank and elsewhere, which have gathered pace since Russia invaded Ukraine.

+“This will mean more presence, more capabilities and higher readiness, with more NATO forward deployed combat formations to strengthen our battlegroups in the East, more air, sea and cyber defenses, pre-positioned equipment and weapon stockpiles,” Stoltenberg said.

-Stoltenberg would not commit to a timeframe for Sweden and Finland joining NATO.
+He wouldn’t commit to a timeframe for Sweden and Finland joining NATO.
 Turkish President Recep Tayyip Erdogan is blocking the membership bids as he accuses the Nordic nations of supporting Kurdish militants deemed by Turkey to be terrorists.

 “My aim is to solve this issue as soon as possible, but since we are several nations involved in this process, there is no way to tell you exactly when we will solve it,” Stoltenberg said.